androidvitb/Laptop-Price-Predictor/Readme.md

 - Price

 ---
+## **Modules Required**
+Installation of the following moldules is required beforehand:

+- numpy
+- pandas
+- seaborn
+- matplotlib
+- sklearn
+- xgboost
+- pickle

+To install them, open a new terminal and run the command: pip install <module_name>

+---
 ## **Approach and Methodologies**
 The project employs both supervised and unsupervised machine learning algorithms for analysis and predictions.
 The following algorithms have been implemented: